See more about our regularly giveaways here

 For any specials releases or deviations from this see our Twitter.

 Yes.
-We have been incredibly fortunate to have some very talented creatives within our casts, the music for our original series was written, scored and performed by Ellen Garrett (Rivane) and for subsequent campaigns by Daniel Boström (Ora Dulce, Q Kintara.)
+We have been incredibly fortunate to have some very talented creatives within our casts.
+Due to not being able to receive a list of the music for the Original Series, during the current re-editing process we are replacing the music.
+These new tracks and those for subsequent campaigns were composed and performed by Daniel Boström (Ora Dulce, Q Kintara.)

-In addition, much of the art and graphic design we use is by members of the cast, including the logos by Jon Moore (Stilgar, Kubroq) and additional graphics by Adam Johnston (Ozmand, Igneous) of Pretending With Dice.
+In addition, the logos and graphic design is by members of the cast, primarily the logos by Jon Moore (Stilgar, Kubroq).
+Several series have art created by members of those casts.

 Penance RPG: The Original Series